Chapter Six: The Starry Void

 I could also use manifesting to make my bruises go away after I landed on my ass.

 Not everything was possible.
 For instance, I generally couldn’t manifest things that didn’t exist.
 Yali said we could technically only manifest things that were imprinted on our souls.
 Whenever you touched a physical object, it automatically made an imprint on your soul, especially if you were interested in it.
 Then you could use the imprint to manifest a copy of it later.
 You could also manifest complex things if you knew how to make them out of smaller parts you had imprinted.
 Like my golden throne – I had probably imprinted gold from somebody’s ring, and I knew what a chair was shaped like.

 But if you touched something that had its own soul, the other soul stopped you from imprinting its physical body.
-You could make a soul-level connection with another person (or a plant or animal), it just wasn't the same thing as imprinting.
-That was why we couldn't manifest anything that was alive, even though I could manifest food, which was technically stuff that used to be alive.
+You could make a soul-level connection with another person (or a plant or animal), but it wasn’t the same thing as imprinting.
+That was why we couldn’t manifest anything that was alive, even though we could manifest food, which was technically stuff that used to be alive.
 After something died, its soul slowly left its body, so you could eventually imprint it again.

 That would mean I could manifest corpses, I guess.
 Curiously, I tried out manifesting a dead bird I had picked up in the yard when I was a little kid.
 It worked.
 Then I realized that I was holding a dead bird in my hand.
 It hadn’t bothered me when I was a kid, but for some reason, this time it was really disturbing to be holding something dead.
 I flinched and made it disappear.

 That was another thing we could do.
 We could unmanifest anything we manifested, just by wanting it to go away.
 I had done that subconsciously the first time I made a Blood Blade.
 Things wouldn’t disappear just because you forgot about them, but if you specifically wanted them to disappear, they would.